ifeelblue99/algorithmic-tile-game/README.md

-This is a simple tile-match game with path finder algorithm.
+This is a simple tile-match game with a path finder algorithm (BFS).